Gruzzly-bear/The-Den/README.md

 # The Den

 This repo is full of projects I have taken on personally or as a request for people.
+It includes websites I have created to further test my knowledge, Bots that I have made for friends and family, and a few misc. items here and there.
+Feel free to look around.

 # Quick Links
 - [WoW Dwarven chat addon](https://github.com/Gruzzly-bear/The-Den/tree/master/DwarvenChat)